In no particular order:

 - Your brand is either working for you or against you.
 Tip: If you haven’t intentionally created a brand for your business, it’s working against you.
 It’s losing you money.
 Fix it.

-- Bad customers or clients are the natural result of bad marketing.
+- Low quality customers or clients are the unavoidable result of bad marketing.

 - Keeping your promises is a proven way to build a great reputation.

 - Everything your business does, is marketing.
 The way you answer the phone, your payment terms, the suppliers you choose, they way you reply to emails, your location, the way you write, the design of your website, your prices or fees, your guarantees, your social network updates… it’s all marketing.